WasselTheWeasel/WasselTheWeasel/README.md

 - 👋 Hi, I’m @WasselTheWeasel or just Wassel
 <!--- - 👀 I’m interested in ... --->
-- 🌱 I’m currently learning Unreal Engine 4
+- 🌱 I’m currently learning Minecraft plugin development
 <!--- - 💞️ I’m looking to collaborate on ... --->
-- 📫 You can reach me on Discord: Wassel#5314
+- 📫 You can reach me on Discord: wassel

 <!---
 WasselTheWeasel/WasselTheWeasel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.